New Business Takes Off Between Dubai And Indias Madurai City - UrduPoint

 Flowers that are native to Madurai are culturally symbolic to South Indians, millions of whom live in the Gulf.
 These flowers are in demand at South Indian social functions, such as marriages.

-"The flowers for the consignment sent to Dubai were sourced from Nilakottai, Dindigul and Sathyamangalam in Tamil Nadu state," the Ministry said.

-During the fiscal year 2020-2021, which ended in March, India exported world-wide, fresh cut flowers and bouquets comprising jasmine and other traditional flowers valued at Indian rupees 662 million (AED32.59 million).
-"Out of this, flowers worth rupees 118 million (AED5.81 million) were exported from Tamil Nadu state."
+During the fiscal year 2020-2021, which ended in March, India exported world-wide, fresh cut flowers and bouquets comprising jasmine and other traditional flowers valued at Indian rupees 662 million.
+"Out of this, flowers worth rupees 118 million were exported from Tamil Nadu state."

 Madurai is Tamil Nadu’s third largest city, whose history is recorded as far back as 3rd century BC.